-No 10 in warning to banks after Nigel Farage uproar
+No 10 issues warning to banks after Nigel Farage uproar

-Government concerned about ‘free speech’ after ex-Brexit Party leader’s bank accounts shut
+Government concerned about ‘free speech’ after former Brexit Party leader’s bank accounts shut

 UK banks must not close individuals’ accounts for political reasons, Rishi Sunak’s government has warned in an escalating row over freedom of speech sparked by Nigel Farage.

-The former Ukip and Brexit Party leader said last week that his personal and business bank accounts had been suddenly closed – claiming it was revenge of the “establishment” for Brexit.
+The former Ukip and Brexit Party leader said last week that his personal and business bank accounts had suddenly been closed – claiming it was an act of revenge by the “establishment” for Brexit.

-Downing Street confirmed “concerns” at the highest levels of government and said the Treasury was now looking at the whether the banks were being over-zealous in closing certain accounts.
+Downing Street confirmed there were “concerns” at the highest levels of government and said the Treasury was now looking at the whether the banks were being overzealous in closing certain accounts.

-Mr Sunak’s official spokesman said: “The chancellor is concerned by some of the reports.
+Mr Sunak’s official spokesperson said: “The chancellor is concerned by some of the reports.
 Free speech within the law and the legitimate expression of differing views is an important part of British liberty.”

-The No 10 said the Treasury was already consulting on whether the banks’ current framework “strikes the right balance between the rights of a bank customer to express themselves freely and the right of a bank to manage commercial risks”.
+No 10 said the Treasury was already consulting on whether the banks’ current framework “strikes the right balance between the rights of a bank customer to express themselves freely and the right of a bank to manage commercial risks”.

-Culture secretary Lucy Frazer said earlier on Monday that she was “concerned that people’s bank accounts might be closed for the wrong reasons” – warning that they should tread “very carefully” when it came to people’s political views.
+Culture secretary Lucy Frazer said earlier on Monday that she was “concerned that people’s bank accounts might be closed for the wrong reasons” – warning that financial institutions should tread “very carefully” when it comes to people’s political views.

-Mr Farage revealed last week that a major banking group he has been with for 43 years phoned him two months ago to say “we are closing your accounts”.
+Mr Farage revealed last week that a major banking group he had been with for 43 years had phoned him two months previously to say “We are closing your accounts.”

 He alleged that it amounted to “serious political persecution”, claiming that British banks are “part of the big corporate structures who did not want Brexit to happen”.

-Meanwhile, Church of England vicar Rev. Richard Fothergill told The Times that his own bank account with the Yorkshire Building Society was closed after he claimed about its support during Pride month - accusing the company of “bullying” him.
+Meanwhile, Church of England vicar Rev Richard Fothergill told The Times that his own bank account with the Yorkshire Building Society had been closed after he complained about its support for what he has termed the “transsexual agenda” during Pride month.
+He accused the company of “bullying” him.

 A Yorkshire Building Society spokesperson said the company did not close accounts for particular views but only if a customer is “rude, abusive, violent or discriminates in any way”.

-The Treasury is set to demand that banks provide more information on a decision to shut an account and offer a longer notice period, according to The Telegraph, with regulator expected to take action if rules are not followed.
+The Treasury is set to demand that banks provide more information on a decision to shut an account, and that they offer a longer notice period, according to The Daily Telegraph, with the regulator expected to take action if rules are not followed.

 A senior Treasury source told the newspaper: “It is absolutely a concern.
 No one should have their bank account denied on the grounds of freedom of expression.
 We expect to take action on this issue within weeks.”